You can stop touring your condo now.

 We love: The ultra HD shots of beautifully-plated dishes, not to mention the added drama of intense classical music

 Chef’s Table goes inside the lives and kitchens of the world’s most renowned international chefs.
-Each episode focuses on a single chef like Massimo Bottura (Osteria Francescana in Modena, Italy), Dan Barber (Blue Hill Restaurant at Stone Barns and in New York City, USA), and more.
+Each episode focuses on a single chef like Massimo Bottura (Osteria Francescana in Modena, Italy), Dan Barber (Blue Hill Restaurant at Stone Barns and in New York City, USA), Christina Tosi (Momofuku Milk Bar in New York), and more.

 Tip: Don't miss the French and Pastry seasons of Chef's Table!
 Some episodes have English audio available if you're too lazy to read subtitles.